Best Guitar String Lubricant Cleaner And Alternatives (2023)

 There is one major downside to using baby oil as a string lubricant, namely it’s usually scented.
 While this may not be a deal-breaker for every guitarist, many of us, I dare say, don’t relish the thought of smelling like a baby’s butt every time we pick up one of our guitars.

 Be sure to use only baby oil, and never baby powder on your guitar strings.
-Unlike baby oil, baby powder is meant to prevent chafing by absorbing moisture; the last thing you want to do to your strings is facilitating their drying out prematurely.
+Unlike baby oil, baby powder is meant to prevent chafing by absorbing moisture; the last thing you want to do to your strings is facilitate their drying out prematurely.

 Car Wax